 Food loss is a social problem where edible food is discarded without being consumed.
 In Japan more than twice as much food is wasted compared to the UN suggestion.

-Food losses are also generated during production and processing, but many foods approaching their expiration date or reaching the end of their shelf life are also thrown away from points of sale.
+Food losses are also generated during production and processing, but many foods that are approaching their expiration date or that have reached the end of their shelf life are also thrown away from points of sale.

 The population is also responsible for wasting food when cooking or ordering a dish that is bigger than the stomach.
 The sale price can also cause waste.